FAQ Regarding the Legal Considerations for Doing Business in the US

 Employees who are paid based on the hours they work must be paid according to state wage and hour laws.
 The pay for salaried employees may be governed by state law regarding frequency of payment, minimum wage rates, and other rules that affect pay levels and rules.
 These rules are set by both state and federal law.

 That depends on the size and location of your company, its profitability, the maturity level of the industry and the experience of your employees.
 Most employers provide health insurance coverage, with the premium cost shared by the employer and employee; some types of disability insurance; transit subsidies; paid leave including vacation, personal and sick days, and some sort of retirement savings plan.
-Larger employers may offer work-related tuition reimbursement for training or advanced courses or degrees, and professional licensing and continuing education fees, among others.
+Larger employers may offer work-related tuition reimbursements, and professional licensing and educational fees, among others.
 The Affordable Care Act does not require all employers to offer health insurance plans, but whether an employer must do so depends on the size of its workforce.
 Not offering it when required to do so can result in fines to the employer.